 Ex: After lots of huffing and puffing, he decided to sign the agreement.

 Meaning: refers to a hectic and noisy place.

-Ex: Sarah loved the hustle and bustle of the bazaar.
+Ex: Despite being a quiet person, Sarah loved the hustle and bustle of the bazaar.

 Law and order

 Meaning: if there is law and order, then the rules and laws are obeyed.

 Ex: Some people just throw rubbish everywhere, because they don’t respect law and order.

 Life and death